 Prerequisites: Admission to Teacher Education Program and an approved, signed degree or certification plan on file in the SoE.
-This course is designed to assist students to understand the State and federal rules and standards for their chosen field.

-TCED 4033: CREATING POSITIVE LEARNING ENVIRONMENTS IN EC-6
+TCED 4033: Creating Positive Learning Environments in EC-6

-Prerequisites: Completion of WRIT 3037 with a B- or better and completion of INST 3133 with a passing grade.
 Theories and strategies for guiding young children's behavior and for effectively managing EC-6 classroom environments.
 Focus will be on approaches that promote autonomy in children.